Theory of

 As follows

-CODE WORDS: age, antisocial, breath, center, [chewing], [comebacks], contacting, depends, disrespectful, distorted, else, expensive, floating, gentle, God-awful, grading, hate, [insults], insanity, interest, issues, justification, kooks, lonesome, [masticating], [mouth], notes, numbers, old, older, patient, poetic, rules, San Franciscan, seven, [shoulder], [slurping], [smacking], smarter, sockets, tomato, well, while, wisdom
+CODE WORDS: Adam, age, allegations, Amoret, antisocial, breath, cards, center, [chewing], claims, [comebacks], contacting, culinary, dealt, deck, disgruntled, disingenuous, disrespectful, distorted, else, expensive, felt, floating, God-awful, grading, Greenpeace, hate, heartbreaking, [insults], insanity, interest, justification, keyboard, kooks, lonesome, [masticating], misguided, [mouth], notes, numbers, old, older, out-of-body, out of the loop, painful, patient, poetic, puzzled, rules, San Franciscan, screamed, self-serving, seven, [shoulder], [slurping], [smacking], smarter, sockets, sourced, spending, supported, tension, theses, thinly, tomato, unprofessional, well, wisdom, witnessing

 XIX